openvinotoolkit/open_model_zoo/demos/text_spotting_demo/python/README.md

       It assumes more or less static scene with instances in two frames being a part of the same track if intersection over union of the masks is greater than the 0.5 threshold.
 To disable tracking, specify the `--no_track` argument.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).

+## Preparing to run

+For demo input image or video files you may refer to [Media Files Available for Demos](../../README.md#Media-Files-Available-for-Demos).
+Pre-trained models, supported by demo listed in [models.lst](./models.lst) file, located at each demo folder.
+This file can be used as a parameter for [Model Downloader](../../../tools/downloader/README.md) and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).

+### Supported models

+* text-spotting-0004-detector
+* text-spotting-0004-recognizer-decoder
+* text-spotting-0004-recognizer-encoder

+> **NOTE**: Refer to tables for [Intel](../../../models/intel/device_support.md) and [public](../../../models/public/device_support.md) models which summarize models support at different devices to select target inference device.

 ## Running